 I am a licensed clinical psychologist who has specialized in the area of Neuropsychology for the past 30 years.
-My practice is based on the Monterey Peninsula, with my main office located in Pacific Grove.
+My practice is based on the Monterey Peninsula.
 My areas of expertise include:

 1) Dementia and Memory disorders: Assessment and consultation with elders, their family members, care providers and attorneys regarding issues about memory, cognitive function, and capacity determination.